ryanurban/acf-address-field/readme.txt

 4. `get_value()` API output.

 == Changelog ==

+= 1.0.2 =
+* Fixed issue with resources not being loaded on ACF options pages
+* Updated base_dir to utilize plugins_url() functionality
+* Added use of address micrformats
+* Added option for users to select what HTML wrapper to use around address
+* Fixed issue with markup being output even if no data

 = 1.0.1 =
 * Fixed issue with path and URI generation on Windows hosts.